The Fundamental Limits of Structure-Agnostic Functional Estimation: Main Results

 We note in passing that there are some slight differences between the constant factors in the upper and lower bounds for the quadratic density functional.
 This is due to the mismatch between the $\ell_2^2$ distance and the squared Hellinger distance.
 Intuitively these terms of the lower bound are determined by the modulus of continuity of the quadratic functional over a squared Hellinger neighborhood around $\widehat{f}$~\cite{donoho91geometrizing}.
 On the other hand, the upper bounds are determined by the modulus of continuity over an $\ell_2^2$ neighborhood.
 These coincide when we assume that the densities under consideration are both upper and lower bounded by universal constants, but can otherwise differ.

-Finally, for the expected conditional covariance, we observe that under our conditions the plugin estimator is strictly dominated by the first-order estimator.
-The first-order estimator is minimax-optimal for any choice of $r_n, s_n$.
+Finally, for the expected conditional covariance, we observe that the first-order estimator is minimax-optimal for any choice of $r_n, s_n$.
 This is because even when our pilot estimates are super accurate, i.e. for instance the true $\pi^*$ and $\mu^*$ are known, we still need to estimate the term $\mathbb{E}[AY]$ to construct our functional estimate.
 This in turn leads to an unavoidable $\mathcal{O}(1/n)$ term in the MSE.
 In contrast, for the quadratic density and sequence functionals the plugin estimator is a deterministic function of the nuisance estimates and incurs no additional variance, and can dominate the first-order estimator when the pilot estimates are super-accurate.